-In forex however, currency pairs see far higher volumes than stocks and overall it’s a faster paced market.
-In currencies you can find pennant-like structures right down to the minute scale.
+In currencies you can find pennant-like structures at any time frame down to the minute charts.
 And the development is often the same as the larger patterns – only on a shorter time horizon.
-You can trade these in much the same way.

-Recognizing pennants and trading them is also easier than triangle patterns because they are so distinctive.
+Recognizing pennants and trading them is easier than triangle patterns because they are fairly distinctive.
 If you’re in doubt you can use our pennant and flag indicator to help find them on the charts you’re trading.

-Pennants are basically triangle patterns that stand on a “pole”.
-This is usually referred to as the “flagpole” or the “mast” and this prominent feature is what gives these patterns their name.
+Pennants are triangular-like patterns that stand on a “pole”.
+This is part of the shape is referred to as the “flagpole” or the “mast” and this prominent feature is what gives these patterns their name.

 Flags are a closely related chart pattern.
 The main difference between a flag and a pennant is that the flag’s body is rectangular in shape.

 |Orientation||Flat or nearly flat||Rising or falling||Flat or nearly flat||Rising or falling|

 Market sentiment during a pennant formation can be understood as follows.